athnzc/dope_fork/docker/readme.md

    Return to step 7 of the [installation instructions](../readme.md) (downloading the weights).

    *Note:* Since the Docker container binds directly to the host's network, it will see `roscore` even if running outside the docker container.

+### Updates
+- **19/10/2023**: Pytorch 1.6 yielded `RuntimeError: CUDA error: invalid device function`.
+Updated Pytorch from 1.6.0 to 2.1.0 to be compatible with newer graphics cards
+`scripts/train2/out_experiment` contains sample output from running inference on object "Mustard" from the [HOPE dataset](https://github.com/swtyree/hope-dataset)